aspeddro/rescript-tools.nvim/README.md

 ## Recommendations

-The rescript-vscode plugin contains a language server than can be power other editors.
+The [rescript-vscode](https://github.com/rescript-lang/rescript-vscode) plugin contains a language server than can be power other editors.
 I recommend using [mason.nvim](https://github.com/williamboman/mason.nvim) to install the language server.
-It will download the `vsix` file from the latest release and add it to the Neovim `PATH` as `rescript-lsp`.
+It will download the `vsix` file from the latest stable release and add it to the Neovim `PATH` as `rescript-lsp`.

 ## Setup